Product Documentation: Types and Best Practices for Devs

 Make it easy to find relevant context in your codebase

 Mess in the codebase makes it harder for Engineers to create technical documentation and find relevant contex for the key features.
 Clean up your code regularly and add more context to you code by describing the problems you see in the codebase.

-You can use various various tools that’ll help you clean up your codebase but the quickest and easiest way to get started with codebase issues is to use free Stepsize extensions for VSCode or JetBrains that integrate with Jira, Linear, Asana and other project management tools.
+You can use various various tools that’ll help you clean up your codebase but the quickest.
+The easiest way to get started with codebase issues is to use free Stepsize extensions for Visual Studio, VS Code or JetBrains that integrate with Jira, Linear, Asana and other project management tools.